So, you have some pain and you go see your PCP or some other person.

 Arthritis is not a diagnosis and it is not a death sentence.
 You can function just fine (for the most part) with arthritis.

 No disrespect for these health care professionals, but their evaluations skills are average at best.
-And, they often do not have the time to truly evaluate someone even if there skills are not subpar.
+And, they often do not have the time to truly evaluate someone even if their skills are not subpar.

 And, treating pain with meds only attempts to deal with your symptoms.
 It DOES NOT deal with the underlying problem that is causing the pain.